 Support The Wildlife!
 Throw A Party!

-I am often asked which of our species will attract wildlife.
+I am often asked, which native species will attract wildlife?
 The answer is simple—all of them.
-Although a particular native plant may not conspicuously attract wildlife, its value should not be underestimated.
-Not all plants draw the critters we enjoy seeing, but indirectly they play an essential supporting role.
-Collectively, the native flora are a fundamental part of the web of life that supports all critters, large and small.
+The native flora is a fundamental part of the web of life that supports all animals, large and small.

-Sometimes the species we plant in our landscape to attract wildlife do not live up to our expectations.
+Sometimes the species we plant in our landscape to attract wildlife do not meet our expectations.
 This is because attracting wildlife and supporting it are two different things.
-When we try to attract wildlife, we assume that the critters already live in the area.
+When we try attracting wildlife, we assume that the critters already live in the area.
 Supporting wildlife means creating habitat for them to live.

-So support the wildlife and throw a party!
-A good party is more than some chips, beer and loud music—it is a gathering of friends and family brought together by food, drink and cause for celebration.
+So, support the wildlife and throw a party!
+A good party is more than some chips, cold beer, and loud music—it is a gathering of friends and family brought together by food, drink, and cause for celebration.
 Plan your landscape like you would a party and watch as more than just a few familiar friends drop by.

-The location of your gathering has a great influence on the kind of party you plan and the friends you invite.
+The location of your gathering influences the kind of party you plan and the friends you invite.
 If you live on several acres, you will have no problem laying out an impressive spread.
-If you live in the city or suburbs, you may not have the room to throw an inaugural ball, but there is still enough space for a delicious landscape buffet.
+If you live in the city or suburbs, you may not have the room to throw an inaugural ball, but there is still enough space for a lavish landscape soiree.
 Even small landscapes can provide habitat for wildlife while providing year-round beauty.
 Start by making a list of who you want to invite and who is likely to come.
 Here are a few more simple tips for throwing a wild party:

 -

-Start with a theme—Choose a matrix of a few species and plant them in masses and drifts.
-Plant more than one or two individuals of any one species.
-Use specimen plants like garnish, for accent, diversity and interest.
+Start with a theme—Choose a few well adapted species and plant them in mass.
+Use other plants in smaller numbers, like garnish, for accent, diversity, and interest.

 -